HOME PAGE - - IMPORTANT AIRLINE SAFETY ISSUE

 xxx RTX estimates that around 600 to 700 engines will have to be removed.

-xxx This kind of uncertainty, as to the reliability of airliner engines, and, many other factors, are why, in the past, before ETOPS, commercial airliners, carrying hundreds of passengers on extended over-ocean flights, were required to have multiple engine redundancy.
+xxx This kind of uncertainty, as to the reliability of airliners and their engines, and, many other factors, in addition to basic common sense, are why, in the past, before ETOPS, commercial airliners, carrying hundreds of passengers on extended over-ocean flights, were required to have multiple engine and systems redundancy.

 xxx For only a parcial list of the many other recent airliner engine failures, and, for some peculiar "Official Explanations" for over-ocean crashes of 2-engne airliners - see: "Appendix A" at the end of this page.